-The role of foot doctor is to help people with issues related to their feet or legs.
+The role of a foot doctor is to help people with issues related to their feet or legs.
 Foot doctors are medical professionals who, as well as treating injuries, can treat complications associated with ongoing health conditions, such as diabetes.

 Among the services podiatrists provide are surgery, resetting broken bones, prescribing drugs, and ordering lab tests or X-rays.
-In the case of the foot or lower leg problems, they often work closely with other specialists.
+In the case of foot or lower leg problems, they often work closely with other specialists.

 After college, they go to podiatry school for 4 years.
 It is their responsibility to study how your bones, nerves, and muscles interact to make your move.
-Furthermore, the study conditions that can affect your feet, such as illnesses and injuries.
+Furthermore, the study conditions can affect your feet, such as illnesses and injuries.
 A foot problem can be diagnosed, treated, and even repaired with surgery if necessary.